DJS v. Department for Communities (PIP) NI Com 22 (C2/21-22)

 In the Commissioner’s opinion, the tribunal failed to have regard to the availability of representation and the difficulty of obtaining a representative in the area where the claimant lived.
 Moreover, the tribunal did not address the particular claimant’s need for representation or whether his circumstances suggested that he would reasonably require it.

 ‘The decision under appeal was made two years previously’

-The Commissioner acknowledges that the impact of delay on the value of oral evidence is a relevant consideration for the tribunal.
-However, he notes that the tribunal’s decision to proceed in the claimant’s absence renders this consideration academic.
+The Commissioner acknowledged that the impact of delay on the value of oral evidence is a relevant consideration for the tribunal.
+However, he noted that the tribunal’s decision to proceed in the claimant’s absence renders this consideration academic.

-At paragraph 46, the Commissioner acknowledges that the power of a tribunal to proceed in the absence of a party under regulation 49(4) must have purpose and effect.
-However, he qualifies this, stating:
+At paragraph 46, the Commissioner acknowledged that the power of a tribunal to proceed in the absence of a party under regulation 49(4) must have purpose and effect.
+However, he qualified this, stating:

 ‘…[W]here there have been valid adjournments and postponements in the past, which themselves add to the duration of a case from appeal to concluding hearing, tribunals should be very cautious in finding a delay per se – in the absence of other relevant considerations – to be a decisive factor.’

 ‘The [claimant] had “failed to provide any additional medical evidence despite an adjournment for this”’

 The Commissioner noted that the tribunal misunderstood the reason for the adjournment on this occasion.